Mere formality but BCCI invites application for head coach's post | Sports-Games

 - India

-A couple of days after convincing former India captain Rahul Dravid to take up the responsibility, the BCCI on Sunday issued an advertisement for the post of the head coach and three support staff as per the Lodha Committee mandated constitution.
+A couple of days after convincing former India captain Rahul Dravid to take up the responsibility, the BCCI on Sunday issued advertisement for the post of head coach and three support staff as per Lodha Committee mandated constitution.

-That is the reason the BCCI has now issued the advertisement for the head coach's post for two years till the 2023 ODI World Cup, along with positions for batting, bowling, and fielding coaches.
+That is the reason the BCCI has now issued the advertisement for the head coach's post for a period of two years till 2023 ODI World Cup, along with positions for batting, bowling and fielding coaches.

 Ravi Shastri, along with bowling coach Bharath Arun and fielding coach R Sridhar, will complete tenure at the end of India's T20 World Cup campaign next month.